cefore/cefpyco/README.md

 **The `h.send_data(name, payload, chunk_num)` method requires that the content `name`, `chunk_num`, and payload(data in cob) be specified. **
 The payload type can be byte or string.

 As with the Interest packet, this is a method that only sends Data packets.
-For responding to an Interest packet after receiving it, see "Receive packets" below.
+For responding to an Interest packet after receiving it, see "Receiving packets" below.

 It also has the following keyword arguments.